vrenjith/autoanswer/README.md

-# AutoAnswer Chrome Extension
+# ScreenReader - For the Future

-A Chrome extension that reads webpage content and provides AI-powered answers using Google Gemini API.
-The extension displays a floating popup in the top-right corner where users can ask questions about the current page.
+A Chrome extension that intelligently reads and analyzes webpage content using AI-powered insights from Google Gemini API.
+The extension displays a floating popup where users can ask questions about the current page content.

 ## Features